Konamiman/Nestor80/docs/LanguageReference.md

 This section lists all the assembler instructions supported by Nestor80.
 Any instruction alias is listed together with the "canonical" instruction name.

 ® Additionally to the document-wide icons, an "R" symbol next to an instruction name means that the instruction is relevant only when writing relocatable code.
 If you only write code intended to be assembled as absolute you can skip the documentation for these instructions.
+See "Absolute and relocatable code".

 ### .COMMENT